Web SDK Integration

 Virtual Sender Accounts provide the web SDK with a list of accounts from which funds will be debited.
 The web SDK will not initiate any fund transfers or money movement on its own.

-When enabled, the SDK will display a dropdown menu showing the accounts and their balances.
-After a user selects an account, the SDK sends back a reference to that account.
-This allows you to identify which account to deduct funds from in your system.
+When enabled, the SDK displays a dropdown menu showing the accounts and their balances.
+After a user selects an account, the SDK sends back a reference to that account, allowing you to identify which account to deduct funds from in your system.

 Expected Payload for virtualSenderAccounts